divers-it/rs-traitspace/README.md

 The dataset is then filtered, removing traits with more than 60% missing data and species with more than 50% missing data.
 Outliers for each of the traits are also removed and the data is saved as an RDS.
+Species names are also checked and corrected in this script.

 <figure>
 <img src="figures/figure_S1_missing_data_post_clean.png" width="800"